Cherednik algebras and Calogero-Moser cells: Extension of gradings

 So assume that $\d \ge 2$ and let $F_1$ be a monic irreducible polynomial of $K[\xb]$ dividing $F$.
 By Proposition~\ref{int clos}, we have $F_1 \in P[\xb]$.
 Set $K'=K[\xb]/< F_1 >$ and let $x$ be the image of $\xb$ in $K'$.
 Then $K'$ is a field which contains the ring $P'=P[\xb]/<F_1>$.
 In fact, $K'$ is the fraction field of $P'$.
 Since $F_1$ is homogeneous by Lemma~\ref{decomposition gradue}, $P'$ is graded (with $x$ homogeneous of degree $\gamma$).
 By Lemma~\ref{g}, the integral closure $P''$ of $P'$ in $K'$ inherits a grading.
 On the other hand, $K' \subset M$ and $M$ is the splitting field of $F$ over $K'$.
 In $P''[\xb]$, we have

-with $F_0(\xb) \in P''[\xb]$ homogeneous, and whose degree {\it in the variable $\xb$} is equal to $\d-1$.
+where $F_0(\xb) \in P''[\xb]$ is homogeneous with degree {\it in the variable $\xb$} is equal to $\d-1$.
 Since the splitting field of $F$ over $K$ is equal to the splitting field of $F_0$ over $K'$, the result follows from the induction hypothesis. \end{proof}

 \begin{prop} Assume that $P$ and $Q$ are integrally closed.
 If the grading on $P$ extends to a grading on $Q$, then this grading also extends to a grading on $R$. \end{prop}

 \begin{proof} Let $q_1$,\dots, $q_r$ be elements of $Q$, homogeneous of respective degrees $\gamma_1$,\dots, $\gamma_r$ and such that $L=K[q_1,\dots,q_r]$.
 We denote by $F_i \in K[\tb]$ the minimal polynomial of $q_i$ over $K$: in fact, $F_i \in P[\tb]$ according to Corollary~\ref{minimal clos}.
 Then $M$ is the splitting field of $F_1 \cdots F_r$.
 By an easy induction argument, we may assume that $r=1$: we then write $q=q_1$, $\gamma=\gamma_1$ and $F=F_1$.